-Professor Jeffrey Borowitz jborowitz3@gatech.edu Office: None Office Hours: Professor - 1 hour per week Teaching Assistants are listed on Canvas TAs - 2 hours per week, split between all TAs
+Professor Jeffrey Borowitz jborowitz3@gatech.edu Head TA: Emma Cheng-Shumway Office Hours: Teaching Assistants are listed on Canvas Professor - 1 hour per week, Monday nights TAs - office hours by appointment (email to set)

 General Course Information

 Description

 Explores the foundations of data analytics, including foundations in computing technology and statistics.
 Explores the nature of underlying technical challenges and statistical assumptions used to understand relationships in a variety of applied fields, with a focus on the fields of fraud detection and communication monitoring.
 Engages with the social implications of increased knowledge, surveillance, and behavioral prediction made possible by big data, and the ethical tradeoffs faced.
 While the course includes a substantial analytics project, no prior technical experience is required.